Gurenax/gramscraper/README.md

 # Gramscraper
-A simple instagram scraping gem which retrieves all your photos in instagram.
+A simple instagram scraping gem which retrieves all your photos from instagram.

 ## Install
 ```